dankamongmen/scblockchain/README.md

 an integer specifying the lookup type, a filename containing the new association's public key, and an external identifier valid for the specified lookup type.
+* `patient`: generate a Patient transaction. takes as its arguments a filename containing the new entity's authorization public key, and an arbitrary JSON-encoded payload.
+This payload will be encrypted.

 Use of the `member` command requires a private key having been loaded with the `-u` option, along with a public key .